knei-knurow/lidar-visualizations/README.md

     - Open the VS solution of *lidar-visualizations* - `lidar/lidar.sln`.
     - Compile in *Debug* or *Release* mode (in *Debug* mode SFML is linked dynamically, so you have to provide necessary DLL's aside your output executable - you will find them in `SFML-2.5.1\bin`; in *Release* mode SFML is linked statically).

 **\*** `lidar.sln` uses several project property files (*rplidar.props*, *sfml-debug.props*, *sfml-release.props*) which consist of relative include and library paths to RPLIDAR SDK and SFML, and define macros enabling sections of code that requires the specified dependencies (`USING_RPLIDAR`, `USING_SFML`).
-For example, if you remove SFML property files from the project, a compiler won't be looking for SFML and finally it build the program without the SFML GUI.
+For example, if you remove SFML property files from the project, a compiler won't be looking for SFML and finally it will build the program without the SFML GUI.
 You can do the same with RPLIDAR, so you won't be able to receive data from it.

 ## Usage
 If you successfully downloaded or compiled LV, you are able to start some scanning and visualizing.
 The program can be controlled via command line in such a way: